oldoldman/iSCSI_drv/README.md

 # iSCSI_drv
-an iSCSI demo driver for Windows
+an iSCSI demo driver for Windows XP

 1. components
 -------------